Bitcoin is not the only cryptocurrency you will see in the market.

 What is Altcoin?

-These are generally marketed as being strong alternatives to the first popularly known cryptocurrency, BTC, as they tackle what seem to be the Bitcoin’s limitations.
+These are generally marketed as being strong alternatives to the popularly known crypto-coins, as they seem to tackle its limitations.

-Despite that selling point, altcoins are still competing against Bitcoin, the most popular (and highest valued) cryptocurrency in the world, and must have competitive advantage to succeed.
+Despite that selling point, altcoins are still competing against Bitcoin, and must have competitive advantage to succeed.

-Many altcoins are built using the basic framework of Bitcoin, giving most of them that much-desired aspect of being “peer-to-peer”.
+Many altcoins are built using the basic framework of Bitcoin, giving most of them that much-desired aspect of being P2P (i.e. Peer-to-peer).

 Also, much like Bitcoin, they aim to provide a cheap and efficient means of transaction.

-In general, altcoins work very similarly to Bitcoin.
-However, there can be some minor differences between different coins.
+In general, altcoins work very similarly to Bitcoin, but there are minor differences between these coins.

 Below is a list of the most important facts about altcoins: